Knowit-Experience-Norrland/FigmaConverter/README.md

 ### Distribute

-With these litElement files an additional package.json file i created this can be use to distribute the components to [NPM](https://www.npmjs.com/).
+With these litElement files, an additional package.json file is created.
+This can be used to distribute the components to [NPM](https://www.npmjs.com/).

-To [publish to npm](https://zellwk.com/blog/publish-to-npm/) you can login to your npm account.
+To [publish to npm](https://zellwk.com/blog/publish-to-npm/) you can log in to your npm account.

 ```bash
 npm login